rickyraz/rickyraz/README.md

 # Ricky Raihan Azhari

-**Infrastructure Engineer** building payment systems and mainframe tooling.
+**Infrastructure Engineer** transitioning from telecom automation to payment systems.

 ## About